knicefire/test-task-message-preprocessor/README.md

 <pre>
 Example:

-Input: "@chris you around? would you like a coup of (coffee)?"
+Input: "@chris you around? would you like a cup of (coffee)?"
 Output: {
     mentions: [
         "chris"